 - Decant the juice (don’t stir it in the last 3 hours), add water and sugar (optional).
-Then add the ferment or yeast and stir.
+Then add the yeast and stir.

-- Pour the wash into a fermentation vessel (fill up to 75% of volume).
-Install an air lock or a medical glove with a hole in one of the fingers.
+- Pour the wash into a fermentation container (fill up to 75% of volume) and install an airlock.

 Leave the vessel in a dark room (or cover it) with a temperature of 20-28°C till the fermentation process stops.
 Depending on the chosen yeast pomegranate wash ferments for 30-60 days.